byJeevan/JDAWidgets/README.md

 # JDAWidgets
 📦 Collection of Widgets(Swift components) kept for easy & faster dev life.
+Interstingly, there no third part framework or library involved.
+All these widgets stiched from native components with minimal amount of changes.
-- Table discloses following functions in order :
+ List of items discloses following functions in order :

 ##### 1. Card Layout view
 - Card view UI extension